 ICC World Cup 2019: VVS Laxman picks India’s Playing XI for South Africa match, surprises with his No. 7 choice

-A week before the all India’s World Cup 2019 opener against South Africa, former India batsman VVS Laxman picked India’s Playing XI.cricket Updated: May 29, 2019 15:19 IST
+A week before the all important ICC World Cup 2019 encounter between India and South Africa, former India batsman VVS Laxman has picked India’s Playing XI.cricket Updated: Jun 01, 2019 20:03 IST

 Hindustan Times, New Delhi

-India bounced back from their 6 wicket-loss against New Zealand in the first warm-up match of ICC World Cup 2019 to beat Bangladesh comfortably by 95 runs in the second and final warm-up match on Tuesday at Cardiff.
-Virat Kohli’s men more or less cleared all the doubts by displaying an all-round performance against Bangladesh to send a warning to all the sides before the main round of World Cup beginning from May 30 with hosts England taking on South Africa at The Oval.

-The Indian fans, however, will have their eyes glued on June 5 when India start off their World Cup campaign against South Africa at Southampton.
+The Indian cricket team fans will have their eyes glued on June 5 when Virat Kohli & Co start off their ICC World Cup 2019 campaign against South Africa at Southampton.
 A week before the all important encounter, former India batsman VVS Laxman has picked India’s Playing XI.

-WATCH: MS Dhoni sets field for Bangladesh in warm-up match, twitter erupts

 Surprisingly, Laxman went with three spinners – Ravindra Jadeja, Kuldeep Yadav and Yuzvendra Chahal - and only two frontline fast bowlers with Hardik Pandya being the third seam bowling option.
 Based on the performance in the warm-up games, Laxman picked his team while commentating for the official broadcasters.